 While antibiotics can treat many different forms of pneumonia, there are some types of pneumonia that can be prevented by vaccines.

-Before we dive deeper in to the subject, here is a quick video for on how to do nursing care plan for pneumonia properly.
+Before we dive deeper into the subject, here is a quick video on how to do a nursing care plan for pneumonia properly.

 After you have watched the video, feel free to learn some more details from down below.